Alexande92/go-simple-library/README.md

     make build
  ```

-Command **test** - should run tests from files with `_test` in name
+Command **test** - should run tests from files
 All results will be shown with coverage per package.
-Required coverage per package ~80%
+Required coverage per project ~80%
  ```bash
     make test
  ```